DOCtorActoAntohich/project-o/Docs/Language Specification.md

 Formally speaking, inheritance relationship is transitive: `C -> A` iff `B -> A` and `C -> B` (where `->` operator defines `inherits from` relationship).

-Multiple inheritance is evil, and is thus strictly prohibited.
+Multiple inheritances are evil and are thus strictly prohibited.

 ### Polymorphism

-Objects of a child class can always be casted to a parent class type.
-However, the inverse cast (from parent to child) is allowed only when the object was created with type of a child class and previously casted to a parent class type.
+Objects of a child class can always be cast to a parent class type.
+However, the inverse cast (from parent to child) is allowed only when the object was created with type of a child class and previously cast to a parent class type.

 Within a single class, a programmer is allowed to define **multiple methods** with **identical name and return type**, but **different input parameters**.
-Such case is called **method overloading**, and these methods are treated as different entities.
+Such a case is called **method overloading**, and these methods are treated as different entities.
 Note that fields cannot be overloaded.

 In a child class, a programmer can define methods with **fully identical signature** to a parent class.
-In this case, the method of the parent will be **overriden** by the method of the child.
+In this case, the method of the parent will be **overridden** by the method of the child.

-When an object is casted to a parent type, and then an overriden method is called, the method of the child type will be chosen.
+When an object is cast to a parent type, and then an overridden  method is called, the method of the child type will be chosen.

 Methods with identical parameters but different return types are **not** allowed.